Graham Smith (footballer, born 1947): Playing career

 After playing professional football, Graham went on to be the product director at both Adidas and Le Coq Sportif.
 He then moved to Chelsea Football Club to take a position on the board of directors before moving into football agency, starting up First Wave Sports UK and then First Wave Sports USA.

 He served as Head Coach of Ventura County Fusion in USL League Two from 2006 to 2009, before three years as Director of Football for USL Championship side Sacramento Republic from 2014 to 2017.

 Personal life

 Graham is living both in California and Mexico.
 He has two sons both living in the USA.
 Graham's oldest son, Adam Smith, was also a professional footballer, beginning his career as a schoolboy at Premiership Club Everton.
 Adam later went on to spend a year with Walsall F.C. after completing a college degree in business and sports coaching at Manchester Metropolitan University, before going on to play with teams in Asia, Scotland and the US as a full-time professional and semi-professional player.

 Graham is now happily semi-retired and his successful agency business (First Wave Sports) is now being run and managed by the former professional Major League Soccer player Stefani Miglioranzi.

+He lives with wife Norma, in both Mexico and South Carolina.